biz/templates/README.md

 of templates together and just use `Lookup` to retrieve a template and then call `ExecuteTemplate` on said template.
 But if you are like me and you want to use `block` (lets you set up default values and does not error out if you don't define a `block`) You quickly find out that you cannot define a block in multiple templates.
-(Reference playground).
+[Playground Example](https://play.golang.org/p/6GBUT0-FyW)

 ## Basic Usage